dakivara/pgcrud/README.md

 ## Example

 Imagine you have an Author and Book table in your schema.
 Each author (the parent) has authored several books (the children).
-With pgcrud you can easily fetch the authors including their books in a single request and return the result as a list of Pydantic models.
+With pgcrud you can easily fetch the author including the author's books in a single request and return the result as a Pydantic model.

 ```python
 from psycopg import Cursor